 According to the BICEPS framework, people require Belonging, Improvement, Choice, Equality, Predictability, and Significance in order to feel safe and secure at work.
 Connect with your team members individually to identify what needs aren’t being met during this crisis and work together to implement small changes.
 For example, someone’s need for predictability might be threatened right now.
 In this case, you might be able to create predictability in small ways, such as encouraging them to create some consistent daily rituals or setting up a weekly check-in that always happens at the same time.
 You don’t have control over what’s happening in the world, but you can take small steps to help your team members regain a basic sense of safety within the context of their work lives.

 Provide Stability in Unstable Times

 There are a lot of resources out there aimed at helping leaders lead effectively during this crisis — so many, in fact, that it can be overwhelming to sort through and find useful information.

 In addition to the suggestions in this blog post, a few related resources we have found particularly helpful during this time include:

 Emotionally supportive work environments cultivate trust through transparency, make it safe for people to express themselves openly, and offer resources to support employees’ emotional needs.
 As you do this work, remind yourself that, as a camp director, you inherently understand how to create a nurturing and supportive culture – that’s what camp is, after all – and are therefore especially well-positioned to lead others during times of crisis.
 Your employees don’t require perfection; just commitment.
-If there are any specific ways that CampMinder can help you and your team during this time, don’t hesitate to reach out to us.
+If there are any specific ways that CampMinder can help you support camp staff during COVID-19, don’t hesitate to reach out to us.